Paid Compatibility Report

 - Currency: USDC, 6 decimals.
 A price of $5.00 is expressed as

-eip155:8453.
-Canonical USDC at0x833589fCD6eDb6E08f4c7C32D4f71b54bdA02913.
-Settlement is handled through the x402 payment facilitator on the Coinbase Developer Platform. - No card data is ever handled.
-The only payment surface is on-chain USDC settled via x402.
+- No card data is ever handled.
+The only payment surfaces are on-chain USDC via x402 or MPP.

 The payment provider boundary keeps the protocol, network, and facilitator cleanly separated, so a different facilitator can be substituted without touching the rest of Ishtar.